Skip the Stuff — Live the Day: Build Strong Mental Health with Ferris Bueller

 I turned the corner near Main Street and froze.
 Standing there — looking effortlessly cool — was none other than Ferris Bueller.

-Yes, that Ferris Bueller — the legendary master of turning an ordinary day into an extraordinary adventure — was somehow in our quiet little town, dressed to the nines and clearly about to lead a full-blown parade right down Main Street.
+Yes, that Ferris Bueller — the legendary master of turning an ordinary day into an unforgettable adventure — was somehow in our quiet little town, dressed to the nines and clearly about to lead a full-blown parade right down Main Street.

-I blinked, half-wondering if too much caffeine had finally pushed me into hallucinations.
-But nope — there he was, radiating that trademark confidence, grinning like he had the whole day (and maybe the whole world) under his command.
+But nope — there he was, radiating that trademark confidence, grinning like he had the whole day, and maybe the whole world, under his command.

 Then his eyes dropped to the book in my hands — One Bag Life of a Mental Health Warrior.
-His grin widened like he’d just spotted his next great caper.

 “What’s that?” he asked, leaning in as if he might actually ditch the parade just to hear the answer.